Souradeep150/UVa/README.md

-# All codes that solved by me.
+# All codes are solved by me.

 Just for building for my logic.